stifflerus/stifflerus/_posts/2020-10-06-how-to-eliminate-bed-rattle-on-prusa-i3-mk3s.md

 The LM8UU bearings are held to the bottom of the bed frame by u-bolts.
 This is pretty janky, even more so than the zipties holding things together.
 The u-bolts concentrate clamping force in a small area of the bearings, making them sensitive to overtighting.
-I beleive this connection is also too rigid, causing the bearings to rattle more than they would otherwise.
+I believe this connection is also too rigid, causing the bearings to rattle more than they would otherwise.

 I printed [bearing holders](https://www.thingiverse.com/thing:710913) to mount the bearings on the bed frame without u-bolts.
 I printed these in Prusa orange PETG.
 My theory is that the less rigid bearing holders will work like dampers to reduce rattle in the bearings.
 The design holds the bearings fully away from the bed frame, so there is no metal-on-metal contact.

 As a consequence of this modification, the bed sits about 2mm higher.
-This isn't a big deal as far as lost print volume goes, but it does cause two additioal problem.
+This isn't a big deal as far as lost print volume goes, but it does cause two additional problem.

 Firstly, the Y-axis belt no longer aligns with the tensioner on the bottom of the bed frame.
 This was an easy fix.
 I printed an [extended Y-axis belt tensioner](https://www.thingiverse.com/thing:1548690), which fixed the problem.
 This was also printed in the Prusa orange PETG.